Is writer’s block a real psychological condition or just an excuse for not getting words down on the page?

 “Usually a temporary condition in which a writer finds it impossible to proceed with the writing of a novel, play, or other work.”

 Is ‘writer’s block’ a real psychological condition or are ‘stuck’ days just a natural part of the writing process?
+How has a global pandemic impacted writers who now find themselves sat at home, looking for inspiration in a bleaker world?

 The history of writer’s block